SUU-Chaos-Mesh-OTel/Chaos-Mesh-OTel/README.md

 1. **Pod Fault Injection**
    - **Objective:** Simulate the crash or eviction of critical pods to test how the system recovers and how quickly Kubernetes reschedules the affected pods.
-   - **Example:** Terminate the `checkoutservice` or `frontend` pod and monitor user experience, recovery time, and service availability.
+   - **Example:** Terminate the `checkout` or `frontend` pod and monitor user experience, recovery time, and service availability.
    - **Expected Outcome:** Kubernetes should reschedule the pod.
 Dashboards should show brief unavailability or latency spikes.

 2. **Network Fault Injection**
    - **Objective:** Introduce artificial network issues such as latency, packet loss, or partitioning to observe the impact on inter-service communication.
-   - **Example:** Add 1000ms latency between `frontend` and `productcatalogservice`.
+   - **Example:** Add 1000 ms latency between `frontend` and `productcatalog` services.
    - **Expected Outcome:** Increase in response times, potential timeouts, visible in Grafana panels showing request durations and error rates.

 3. **Stress Testing (CPU & Memory)**
    - **Objective:** Apply high CPU or memory load to simulate resource exhaustion and observe system degradation or auto-scaling responses.
-   - **Example:** Apply CPU stress on the `recommendationservice` to consume all available cores for 60 seconds.
+   - **Example:** Apply CPU stress on the `recommendation` service to consume all available cores for 60 seconds.
    - **Expected Outcome:** Service latency increases, possible throttling, potential pod restarts.
 Metrics should indicate high CPU usage and degraded performance.

 4. **HTTP Fault Injection**
    - **Objective:** Introduce artificial HTTP response delays or errors to verify error-handling logic and system robustness.
-   - **Example:** Inject 500ms delay and 10% HTTP 500 responses to `adservice`.
+   - **Example:** Inject 500 ms delay and 10% HTTP 500 responses to the `ad` service.
    - **Expected Outcome:** Increased error rate and degraded user experience; dashboards reflect anomalies in HTTP metrics (e.g., 5xx rate spike).

 ### Observability and Monitoring

-Each test will be run with telemetry data collection enabled.
-Prometheus will scrape metrics from the Online Boutique services and Chaos Mesh itself.
-These metrics will be visualized in Grafana dashboards, focusing on:
+Each test will be executed with telemetry data collection enabled.
+The **OpenTelemetry Collector** will export traces, metrics, and logs from the Astronomy Shop services and Chaos Mesh. **Prometheus** will scrape the Collector’s Prometheus exporter endpoints, and **Grafana** dashboards will visualize:

 - Request/response latency
 - CPU/memory usage
 - Pod availability status